samteplitzky/Earth-Science-Citation-Replication-Project/README.md

 Repository for 2020 Earth Science Citation Replication Project

 ## Jupyter Notebooks:
-	1. Citation_Project_Sample.ipynb - Process for creating sample
+	1. Citation_Project_Sample.ipynb - Process for creating sample.
-	2. Citation Data Clean and API.ipynb - Creating Dataframe and making API call
+	2. Citation Data Clean and API.ipynb - Process for creating Dataframe and making API call.
-	3. Citation_Data_Analysis_All.ipynb - This file combines the top two notebooks for a streamlined replicable process, from sample creation, API call, to plotting the rule.
+	3. Citation_Data_Analysis_All.ipynb - Combines the top two notebooks for a streamlined replicable process, from sample creation, API call, to plotting the 80/20 rule for a single institution.
+	4. Citation_Data_Analysis_All_Institutions.ipynb - Process from #3 for multiple institutions for comparative analysis.
-	4. open_access_analysis.ipynb - Identifies and graphs OA articles based on WoS assignment
+	5. open_access_analysis.ipynb - Identifies and graphs OA articles based on WoS assignment

 ## Files:
 ### Institution_Reference_Files